[This picks up from the first chapter]

 I encountered new auto-exotica that day, including a matching brace of 1959 Cadillac hearse and limousine.
 Their paradoxical juxtaposition of feigned flight and formal fin-ality left stretch marks in my delicate still-forming automotive design lexicon.

-My first Corvette sighting was the highlight of the trip.
-It was a sexy ermine-white ’57 convertible.
+My first Corvette sighting was the highlight of that tour of Manhattan.
+It was a sexy Polo-white ’57 convertible.
 Innocent of its primitive underpinnings, I fell for the bad-girl face, the buff body and its delicious, curvaceous butt.
-It was a worthy replacement for that abandoned object of my lust and worship in the old country, the stern Teutonic overachiever known as the Mercedes 300SL Gullwing.
+It was a worthy replacement for that abandoned object of my lust and worship in the old country, that stern Teutonic overachiever known as the Mercedes 300SL Gullwing.

 I poured my unconditional love on that plastic-fantastic Yank, slamming my assimilation into all things American into top gear.

 Those heady three days in the Big Apple led me to believe that the whole of America would be an endless extension of its skyscrapers, bridges and parkways jammed with shiny land yachts.
-Little did I know that our final destination, Iowa City, was a freeway-less university town in the middle of endless corn fields and muddy old pickup trucks.
+Little did I know that our final destination, Iowa City, was a freeway-less university town in the middle of endless corn fields with lots of muddy old pickup trucks.

 I’d love to see a Rampside Classic on the DC-8–probably my favorite airliner ever in terms of styling.
 Many of them are still in service as cargo haulers, exiled to the far corners of the airfield, but still as graceful as the day they were delivered.